docker-nginx-static/docker-nginx-static/README.md

 ```

-## nginx-static with træfik 2.0
+## nginx-static with træfik 2.x

-To use nginx-static with træfik 2.0 add an entry to your services in a docker-compose.yaml.
+To use nginx-static with træfik 2.x add an entry to your services in a docker-compose.yaml.
 To set up traefik look at this [simple example](https://docs.traefik.io/user-guides/docker-compose/basic-example/).

 In the following example, replace everything contained in <angle brackets> and the domain with your values.

 ```
 services:
   traefik:
-    image: traefik:2.0
+    image: traefik:2.3 # check if there is a newer version
   # Your traefik config.
     ...
   example.org: